 - Prompt user: Enter the number of days prior to password expiration that users are prompted to change their password.
 Users can change their password when prompted, or wait until the expiration date.
 You can configure this setting for up to 999 days.
 Users do not receive an expiration warning when the value is less than six days.

-- Lock out user after: enter the number of times users can attempt to log in to their accounts with an invalid password before their accounts are locked.
-The maximum is 100 invalid log in attempts.
+- Lock out user after: Enter the number of times users can attempt to log in to their accounts with an invalid password before their accounts are locked.
+The maximum is 100 invalid login attempts.
+See About lockouts below.

 - Account is automatically unlocked after: enter the number of minutes a locked account remains locked before it is unlocked automatically.
 Auto unlock requires no additional user action, and the minimum setting is one minute.
 You can configure this setting for up to 9,999 minutes.
 It is not enabled by default.